How Can We Help?

 How is the address book populated?

-For now, new entries are added to the address book when a bundle buyer shares a ticket via email.
+Currently, new entries are added to the address book when a bundle buyer shares a ticket via email.
 As we collect more consent, we will be able to extend autofill for SMS sharing.

 Can the name of the event be populated into the text message?

-Why this limitation exists:
+Why does this limitation exist?

 Due to the 160-character limit of SMS messages and regulatory requirements, all campaign texts must be pre-approved by The Campaign Registry (TCR) in advance.
 Dynamically populating event names into share messages could result in: